gigamono/standards/README.md

   - Serveless management and execution
   - Database management and querying
   - Files management
-  - Apps and Extensions Marketplace (???)
+  - Frameworks and Extensions Marketplace (???)

 - Systems, Templates, Integrations are just a type of extension.

 - Dataflow shouldn't be a specification.
 It could be a log stored in the db or file.